Bgujer/MECH105_algorithms/Bisection/README.md

 An estimate of the root of the function within the given interval that satisfies the specified criteria.

 This algorithm can be used to solve for the root of the given function.
-It can be used to find the root of the function f(x) = x^3 - 2x - 5 within the interval [2, 3].
-We use the bisection method to find a value of x that makes f(x) equal to zero within this interval.
+It can be used to find the root of the function f(x) = x^2  within the interval [-1, 1].
+WYou can use the bisection method to find a value of x that makes f(x) equal to zero within this interval.